Alfred is a long-time teacher and computer enthusiast who works with and troubleshoots a wide range of computing devices.

 - UNIVAC I (1951)

-The UNIVAC (Universal Automatic Computer), still by Engineers John W. Mauchly and J. Presper Eckert was the first in the same era to be designed for commercial other than military use.
+The UNIVAC (Universal Automatic Computer), still by Engineers John W. Mauchly and J. Presper Eckert, was the first in the same era to be designed for commercial rather than military use.
 It manipulated both the alphabet and numbers fairly well and was used by USA Census Bureau to enumerate the general population.
 It was later used to manipulate payrolls, records, company sales, and even predicted presidential election results in 1952.

 Unlike the over 17,000 vacuum tubes in The ENIAC, UNIVAC I used slightly over 5,000 vacuum tubes.
 It was also half the size of its predecessor and sold over 46 units.

-Characteristics of 1st Gen computers
+Characteristics of 1st Generation Computers

 - Used vacuum tubes for circuitry